 Requirements for formal structure of text

-Write your articles in standard Czech or Slovak, and add an article translated into English (British English).
+Write your articles in standard Czech or Slovak, and add an article translated into English (US English).
 The translation does not need to be sent immediately together with the Czech or Slovak version.
 A written promise is enough that the English version will be sent to the editor as soon as the final CZ/SK version is accepted.
-The editors require an English version of the article (British English) at a high language level, so please provide a quality translation corrected by a native speaker.
+The editors require an English version of the article (US English) at a high language level, so please provide a quality translation corrected by a native speaker.
 Optimally attach the translator certificate.
 This does not apply to authors who are native speakers..
 Foreign authors (except Slovak authors) can send their contributions only in English.
 When using anatomical terms, including abbreviations, the valid Paris Nomenclature, as presented e.g. in the publication Fenais, H.: Anatomický obrazový slovník, Praha, Avicenum, 1981, is binding.
 Physical and chemical quantities are stated in SI units (International System of Units), according to ČSN (Czech Standard Specification) 01 1300.

 Save your contribution in the format Word, font size 12, Times New Roman, line spacing 1.5, text width 15 cm, without underlining, and with automatic functions switched off.
+There is single space between each word.
 The text file must be named in such a manner as to prevent confusion (name of file without accents, e.g. in the surname of the main author, key word of study and indication of text: “Novak_glaucoma_text.docx”).
 The recommended size is maximum 10 standard pages (counted without the title page, abstract and literature, 1 standard page = 1 800 characters including spaces).
 Begin each new section on a new page.
 In the text of the contribution respect the order of title page, summary, key words, actual text of study and summary of used literature.

 Send pictorial documentation in electronic form in format JPG, BMP, TIFF, in print resolution of min.
 300 dpi.
 The minimum width of the image should be 2000 pixels.
 If pictorial documentation published elsewhere is reprinted, it is necessary to state the original source and document the written consent of the holder of exclusive copyright.
 Number pictorial appendices according to their occurrence in the text and save them separately, named analogously as the other files (e.g. “Novak_glaucoma_1.jpg”).
 Add the key to the pictorial documentation as a separate MS Word file, named analogously as the other files (e.g. “Novak_glaucoma_legend.docx”), and explain any applicable symbols or abbreviations.